poorsquinky/resume/resume.md

 - Vulnerability assessments and penetration testing

 Infrastructure as Code (IaC)
-- Ansible, Chef for server/VM configuration
+- Ansible, Chef for server/VM management
-- Docker, Compose, and ECS for container management
+- Podman, Docker, Compose, and ECS for containers
-- Terraform, CloudFormation, and SAM for cloud resource management
+- OpenTofu, Terraform, CloudFormation, and SAM for cloud resource management

 Continuous Integration / Delivery (CI/CD)
 - Designed, built, and deployed pipelines for development projects of all